Alejandro Bentos

-Alejandro de la Cruz Bentos (born May 3, 1978) is an Argentine retired footballer.
+Alejandro de la Cruz Bentos (born May 3, 1978) is an Argentine former professional footballer who played as a forward.

-Club career
+Career

 Guaraní Antonio Francor

 Bentos started out his career with Guaraní Antonio Franco in his native town of Corrientes in 1996.

 Puente Seco de Corrientes

 In 1999, he was part of Puente Seco de Corrientes title winning team.
 Due to his success with the club, he moved on to play with Deportivo Morón.

 FAS

 In 2001, he moved to El Salvador to play with one of the country biggest clubs, FAS.
 During his time with the Santa Ana club, he would go on to play an integral part in the club winning the league title 5 times from 2002 to 2005.

 Loan to Puebla FC

 He became a very consistent player and was named one of El Salvador's Most Valuable Players.
 Due to this, he received interest to play for various clubs outside of El Salvador, and in 2005, he was loaned to Puebla of Mexico.
 During his time at Puebla, he was part of the team that won the Primera A title.